There’s some magical castles in Donegal, once you know where to look.

 Back in its glory days, the castle was a stronghold for the O’Doherty clan and was one in a network of castles created to defend and protect the lands in the mid to late 1500s.

 During the English invasion of Ireland, Lord of Inishowen Sean Og hid all his livestock and supplies on the Isle of Doagh, which was unfamiliar territory to the English and also easy to defend because it was only accessible during low tide.

 Around 1665, the castle was ultimately abandoned.
 Luckily, €30,000 from local fundraising events and contributions helped in the first phase of conversation which was completed in December 2013.

 5. Lough Eske Castle

-This historic castle turned luxury hotel dates as far back as the 15th century and has links with the O’Donnell clan, whom pretty much ruled Donegal.
+This historic castle turned luxury hotel dates as far back as the 15th century and has links with the O’Donnell clan, who ruled much of Donegal.

 With 43 acres of native woodland to get lost in and the stunning backdrop of the Bluestack Mountains, this really is one of the most incredible Five star hotels in Donegal.

 6. Northburg Castle